kubernetes-sigs/kind/site/content/docs/user/ingress.md

 ## Setting Up An Ingress Controller

 We can leverage KIND's `extraPortMapping` config option when creating a cluster to forward ports from the host to an ingress controller running on a node.
+We can also specify custom node label by using `node-labels` in the kubeadm `InitConfiguration`, to be used by the ingress controller `nodeSelector`.
 The following ingress controllers are known to work:

  - [Ingress NGINX](#ingress-nginx)